Pinterest In the Making Conference

 These Pinterest employees were very forthcoming with information and answering everyone's questions.
 One of the first questions asked in this session was why they started showing the monthly impressions.

 Some of the bloggers did not like this feature.
 I love this feature because it showcases the power of Pinterest.
-I currently have 2 million viewers per month.
+I currently have 3.5 million viewers per month.
 That is crazy how many people see my pins.
-2 million!
+3.5 million unique people!

 The reason they show your monthly impressions on your profile is for the big brands and advertising.
 They want to offer brands insights into influencers and content creators reach.
 Brands want to see that if they are investing in you or certain blogs and influencers they will be seen by a large audience.